metamesh/metamesh.org/content/english/standalone/more.md

 We created this glossary to ensure that anyone, regardless of their previous knowledge, can understand our mission.
 Terms are defined and put into the context of Meta Mesh’s operations.
 This list is by no means exhaustive — we will continue to update this resource to make our “tech talk” more clear.
 If there is a term in our materials that you wish was defined more clearly, please contact us and let us know!

 Access Points (APs)
-: An access point is a piece of networking equipment that creates a WiFi network, allowing nearby devices to connect wirelessly.
-In a typical home network, access points are combined with a router or modem to connect to the wider Internet.
+: An access point is a piece of networking equipment that creates a WiFi network, allowing nearby devices to connect to the Internet.
+In a typical home network, access points are combined with a router or modem.

 Bandwidth
-: Bandwidth is the maximum amount of data that can be transferred via an Internet connection within a certain time period.
-We use the amount of 1's and 0's (bits) that can be sent out each second as the unit of measurement.
-Typically, you will hear of millions of bits per second or "megabit" or billions of bits per second or "gigabit.
-The higher your bandwidth, the more data can be transferred.
-Megabit is often abbreviated to "Mbps" and Gigabit to "Gbps."
+: Bandwidth is the maximum amount of data that can be transferred through a network connection within a certain time period.
+The higher your bandwidth, the more data can be transferred simultaneously.
+Internet speeds are usually advertised in Mbps, which stands for Megabits per second.

 Broadband
 : Broadband is used to describe high-speed Internet connections over 25 Mbps.
-In 2020, most Internet connections are considered broadband.
+In 2020, most home Internet connections are considered broadband.
 An older alternative to broadband would be dial-up connections, which are slower.
 Meta Mesh provides wireless broadband connections.

 Community Wireless Network
 : The Meta Mesh Network is a Community Wireless Network.
 Our network is meant to serve the local community, and it operates using radio waves rather than landline cables.
 The community we serve is the City of Pittsburgh and surrounding areas in Allegheny County.